 Women Who Experience Hair Loss

 Many people think hair loss only affects men, but up to 50 percent of women experience some form of hair loss at any age.
-Women are more likely to see these effects at specific times:
+Black women in particular should know more about hair loss and what preventive steps they can take.
+Women are more likely to see thinning hair at specific times:

 - After 40 years or older, like in menopause